Cognigy/Transformers/endpoint/webchat/translate/README.md

 **Important!**

-**Please make sure that the sent `language` value fits the schema of the selected Translation tool.
-In order to read more about this, take a look into the linked pages in the `FLOW_LANGUAGE` configuration at the top.**
+Please make sure that the sent `language` value fits the schema of the selected Translation tool.
+In order to read more about this, take a look into the linked pages in the `FLOW_LANGUAGE` configuration at the top.

 ## Supported Message Types

 - Text
 - Text with Quick Replies
 - Text with Buttons
+- Gallery